OllieBurke/gaps_tdi/README.md

 - **lisaconstants**: Constants and parameters specific to the LISA mission
 - **lisainstrument**: LISA telemetry data generation
-- **pytdi**: Time-Delay Interferometry calculations and factorized TDI expressions
+- **pytdi**: Time-Delay Interferometry calculations and factorized TDI expressions.
+Note, we use version 2.0.0 for this project.
 - **lisagap**: Gap mask generation and analysis tools

 ## Installation